“For music and service to become your way of life, you must confront economic realities.”

 Career Preparation in the 21st Century

-In our rapidly-changing world, the knowledge bases of people who built careers a generation ago remain pertinent in some ways.
-But the cultural, technological, and economic transformations of the preceding two decades mean that aspiring 21st-century professionals require knowledge and skills that experts of earlier generations often lack.
+In our rapidly-changing world, the knowledge bases of people who built careers a generation ago remain pertinent in many ways.
+But the cultural, technological, and economic transformations of the preceding few decades mean that aspiring 21st-century professionals require knowledge and skills that experts of earlier generations often lack.

-Case in point, emerging musicians need to understand contemporary arts cultures and economies, which differ markedly from those of just one and two decades past.
+Case in point, emerging 21st-century musicians need to understand contemporary arts cultures, economies and technologies, which differ markedly from those of the 20th century.

-For instance, many of the music employers of a generation ago are shrinking or disappearing (e.g., orchestras, pit bands), yet there are more music graduates than ever pursuing those dwindling jobs, so emerging artists have to acquire diverse artistic, entrepreneurial, and tech skills to build new sorts of careers as independent pros.
+For instance, many of the late-20th century music employers are shrinking or disappearing (e.g., orchestras, pit bands, opera companies), yet there are more music graduates than ever pursuing those dwindling jobs.

-As the music industry has transformed, music schools have largely continued training students as they did in the last century.
+As the music industry has transformed, many music schools have continued training students as they did in the last century.

-A typical example: Conservatory students might study under active or retired orchestra musicians who are masters of the orchestral repertoire.
+A typical example: Conservatory students might apprentice under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century knowledge and skills.

-All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).
+All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it borders on irrational for students to enroll in costly degree programs with the sole aim of winning such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).

-So, even though orchestral music represents some of the greatest art ever produced, and the skills that orchestra players possess are of immense intrinsic value to students, those skills aren’t sufficient for today’s graduates.
+So, although orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.

-New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also innovators, educators, and arts leaders in their communities.
+New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also, among other possibilities, educators, concert producers, arts administrators, and creative leaders in their communities.

 The Mentors-Apprentice Model